-• Alert and notifications

-- 1) Establishing points of contact with jurisdictional authorities and other entities involved in the response for the particular incident. - Activate the Healthcare Coalition EOP - Collect, analyze and disseminate incident information with coalition members and other partner agencies and organizations as needed. - Establish the necessary incident management structure to meet incident objectives.
+- Alert and notifications - 1) Establishing points of contact with jurisdictional authorities and other entities involved in the response to the incident. - Activate the Healthcare Coalition EOP - Collect, analyze and disseminate incident information with coalition members and other partner agencies and organizations as needed. - Establish the necessary incident management structure to meet incident objectives.